There are hundreds of SEO factors to consider when optimizing a website for search engines but not all rules are equal.

 - Specify an ALT text for all your images (including the site logo)

-- Write alt text that is representative for the image
+- Write alt text that is representative of the image

 - Use multiple words but keep it short (one sentence only)